s-will/Infrared/README.md

    function and its variables.
 Constraints are only assigned to bags that contain all of their variables.

+The core preforms precomputation, i.e. calculation of partition functions, and Boltzmann sampling based on a given, populated cluster tree.

 By design, the Infrared core is strictly low-level and domain-agnostic, it only knows finite domain variables, constraints, and functions; as well as to evaluate partition functions and sample